 This was one of our favorite meals EVER in PDX, it’s a tough choice between Le Pigeon and Toro Bravo to be honest.
 The food here is delicious and I would love to go back someday.
 I also liked how their menu typically includes a pigeon dish, they gotta live up to their name after all!

-List of the Sights in Portland, Oregon
+List of the Sights for 3 Days in Portland, Oregon

 Note: Unless otherwise stated, all addresses are located in Portland, OR.